 While using this Handbook please remember one thing: Together, standing strong as one Union and speaking as one loud voice, we can improve our standard of living.

-Your Negotiating Committee hopes that this Handbook will help to answer some of your questions, help you to remain strong, and help you support each other in the weeks ahead.
+Your Negotiating Committee hopes that this Handbook will help answer your questions, help you to remain strong, and help you support each other in the weeks ahead.

 In Solidarity,

 Your Negotiating Committee

 HOW THE NEGOTIATIONS PROCESS WORKS